Veterinary Assisting Program (New)

 This course will begin with a review of some of the topics learned in Veterinary Assistant 1.
 Students will gain an understanding of a variety of common diseases and medical conditions seen in clinical practice.
 Students will also learn nursing skills, such as taking vitals, bandage application, and ear/eye medicine administration, vaccine protocols, treatment and prevention of internal and external parasites.
 Hospitalized patient care including cleaning, feeding, walking, fluid therapy, and pain management, as well as the importance of team work in veterinary practice will be discussed.
 Finally, students will learn about the assistant’s role in surgical procedures including; patient prep and recovery, surgical room conduct, and surgical instrument and supply care.

 Please Note: It is mandatory that you provide all necessary forms with your registration.
 A seat will not be held until all of your documentation and payment are received.
+This course will be taught online using WebEx and Blackboard Learn (Bb).

 Instructor: Denise Champagne, CVT